benlau/underline/README.md

 Map countBy(const Array& collection, Iteratee iteratee)
 ```

-Iteratees all the elements in the array container ([_::isArray](#isarray) returns true)  and pass to the iteratee function, then count the number of the occurrence of the result.
+Iterates all the elements in the array container ([_::isArray](#isarray) returns true)  and pass to the iteratee function, then count the number of the occurrence of the result.
 The iteratee function takes only one argument. [value]

 The return is a Map object in a type either of std::map or QMap.
 The actual type chosen depends on the array container.
 If it is a Qt container class, it will be a QMap.
-Otherwise, it will be a std::map.
+Otherwise, it will be an std::map.
 The key type is the same as the return of the iteratee, and the value type is an integer storing the counting.

 Arguments: